 Reflecting on his early career as a missionary Paul recalls that:

-“When I entered the service of the Finke River Mission at the beginning of 1957, the Assimilation Policy, commenced after the end of WW11, was gathering pace.
+“When I entered the service of the Finke River Mission at the beginning of 1957, the Assimilation Policy, commenced after the end of World War II, was gathering pace.
 Previously, Government policy towards Aborigines in Central Australia had vacillated between neglect, the provision of rations, the appointment of Protectors and the setting aside areas of land, like the one in the Peterman Ranges, from which “Whites” were excluded.
 In the case of the latter, it was hoped Aborigines would continue their former nomadic hunting gathering way of life.”
 2

 In the 1960-1980s, consistent with a growing call for Aboriginal land rights and self-determination, Aboriginal people asserted their independence by establishing outstations.
 The eventual handing back of the mission to Aboriginal people in the 1980s was an act repeated across Australia where missions and reserves were returned to Aboriginal ownership under a variety of laws in different states.

-In the 1970s The Finke River Mission Board saw a self-sufficient future for the Arrarnta, with the Finke River Mission recording in its minutes of the board meeting of the 30 April 1970:
+In the 1970s The Finke River Mission (FRM) Board saw a self-sufficient future for the Arrarnta, with the Finke River Mission recording in its minutes of the board meeting of the 30 April 1970:

 "The purpose aim and function of the Finke River Mission in its spiritual ministry to the Aboriginal people shall be to work towards independent, self-supporting congregations with Aboriginal pastors and workers as part of the total church."
 1

 Observing the government’s efforts at implementing the assimilationists policies of the day, it became increasingly clear to Paul that ‘only the people who are faced with the need to change can successfully bring about social change.
 It cannot be forced on them successfully from outside, nor can it be socially engineered—something the assimilation policy was attempting.’
 Applying this to the case of Hermannsburg he concluded that,